r-aghaei/RTLPanelSample/README.md

 # WindowsFormsSample
-A project containing some Windows Forms Sample
+A project containing some Windows Forms Sample.

+## List of examples

+- **ExPanel**
+  An extended Panel with RTL support.
+Having `RihgtToLeftLayout` Property.